What Is the Survival Rate for Mesothelioma?

 Mesothelioma Survival Rates With Multimodal Therapy

 Multimodal therapy is also proven to be the best approach to treatment for peritoneal mesothelioma.
-In fact, cytoreduction with HIPEC is a form of multimodal therapy as it combines both surgery and chemotherapy.
+This is seen through combination treatments like cytoreduction with HIPEC, which is a form of multimodal therapy since it combines both surgery and chemotherapy.

 Mesothelioma Survival Rates Without Treatment

-Mesothelioma survival rates are typically lower if a patient does not seek treatment because the cancer will continue to spread if left unchecked.
+Mesothelioma survival rates for patients that do not undergo life-extending treatment are low since the cancer will continue to spread if left untreated.

 In a 2015 study, peritoneal mesothelioma patients who could not undergo surgery had median survival times of 11 months if they received palliative chemotherapy.
 Patients who received general supportive care lived for less than 3 months on average.

 However, life-extending treatments such as invasive surgery may not be a safe option for patients with a late-stage diagnosis.
 Specialists can give these patients an estimated life expectancy if treatments are unavailable and recommend other options to ease pain or symptoms.

 There are mesothelioma victims that have surpassed low survival rates and have lived long, happy lives.
 Learn more about how these three people made the most from life with mesothelioma.